+- This position allows for all forward gears except Overdrive. - O/D OFF lamp is illuminated.

+0/D OFF

-- This position allows for all forward gears except overdrive. - O/D OFF lamp is illuminated. - Provides engine braking. - Use when driving conditions cause excessive shifting from O/D to other gears.
-Examples: city traffic, hilly terrain, heavy loads, trailer towing and when engine braking is required. - To return to O/D (overdrive mode), press the transaxle control switch.
-The O/D OFF lamp will not be illuminated. - O/D (Overdrive) is automatically returned each time the key is turned off.
+- Provides engine braking. - Use when driving conditions cause excessive shifting from O/D to other gears.
+Examples: city traffic, hilly terrain, heavy loads, trailer towing and when engine braking is required. - To return to Overdrive mode, press the transmission control switch.
+The O/D OFF lamp will not be illuminated.

+• Overdrive mode is automatically returned each time the key is turned off.